 Managing construction projects is complex and stressful.
-But if your project doesn’t meet quality acceptance criteria, then you’re not just going to upset your stakeholders; you might face down lawsuits.
+You may stick to your schedule and budget, but if your project doesn’t meet quality acceptance criteria, then you’re not just going to upset your stakeholders; you might face down lawsuits.

 Quality means different things to different people, which is why you should adhere to construction quality control.
 It’s a quality management system that allows you to define what quality is, track it and make necessary changes to ensure those benchmarks are met.